-“In the past few decades in the United States substance abuse and addiction has continued to grow.
+“In the past few decades in the United States, substance abuse and addiction have continued to grow.
 This has made addiction statistics more alarming than ever before.”

 Even though Americans are now more educated than ever about substance abuse it has not deterred the demand and consumption of them.

 People are still abusing drugs and alcohol at an alarming rate, becoming addicted and are not receiving the proper treatment for this addiction.

 So, how many Americans are addicted to drugs and alcohol?:

 - Over 25 Million Americans have an addiction.